Sri Lanka Army: Deployments

 As of present, the bulk of the Sri Lankan Army is deployed for domestic defensive and combat operations, while a sizable foreign deployment is maintained.

 Domestic

-Due to the Sri Lankan Civil War the army has been on a constant mobilized (including reservist) state since the 1980s.
+Due to the Sri Lankan Civil War the army has been on a constant mobilised (including volunteers) state since the 1980s.
 The majority of the army has been deployed in the North and Eastern provinces of the country, which includes 14 Divisions coming under six operational headquarters and 2 independent Divisions and several independent Brigades.
 The army is also based in other parts of the island for internal security including a Division for the defence of the capital.

 Foreign

 The Sri Lanka Army currently participates in several major overseas deployments:

-Haiti – an infantry battalion with support personal totaling around 1000 personal in Haiti as part of the United Nations Stabilization Mission in Haiti from 2004 to 2015.

-Chad – a contingent of engineers joined the United Nations Mission in the Central African Republic and Chad on May 25, 2010.